 1 teaspoon cornstarch (this wasn't needed tonight for thickening but is specified in the inspiring recipe)

 Wash the Brussels sprouts, removing any tough outer leaves.
-Trim off the root end, then with the tip of a knife, cut an X into the root (this helps the inner core cook more quickly without overcooking the outer leaves).
+Trim off the root end, then with the tip of a knife, cut an X into the root.
+Why?
+This helps the inner core cook more quickly without overcooking the outer leaves.

 ~ more Brussels sprouts recipes ~